These are the resources in a list form that are currently (4/12/2018) available to lsst developers.

 - databackbone test beds, container type test beds, demo type machines, monitoring machines

-- lsst-demo - VM for demos
+- lsst-demo - VM for demos and docker image needs

 - ATS gateway - VM

 - lsstdb - mysql infrastucture machine for db support

 - L1 test stand - collection of machines for simulating and testing the camera software

 - ATS archiver - Auxiliary Telecope Archiver system

 - Nebula - open stack resource (Use at your own risk)